getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/index.md

 Parameter | Description
 --------- | -----------
 scanCode | The code being redeemed.
-Sometimes referred to as the Promo code. redemptionCodeId | A unique internal id for the code being redeemed <-- Warning - currently not sent for Synchronous scripts! operation | Should always be "async" for asynchronous scripts. <- Can be used to confirm that things are configured correctly! attempt   | The 0-based counter of the current attempt.
+Sometimes referred to as the Promo code. operation | Will be "redeem" the first time the script is called - and "async" for each subsequent poll of the script. redemptionCodeId | A unique internal id for the code being redeemed <-- Warning - only sent when the operation is "async" attempt   | The 0-based counter of the current attempt.
 Will be zero unless retries are allowed. async | Will be `true` for asynchronous scripts. <- Can be used to confirm that things are configured correctly! codeType | Corresponds to the _Campaign Name_ in the Design Portal.